 As in any other prescription, Estring carries some possible side effects that can range from common symptoms to severe, or depending on the patient, may also cause some unusual side effects.

-Like any other prescription, Estring can also cause some effects on the patient.
+Like any other prescription, Estring can also cause some report side effects on the patient.
 The commonly reported side effect is the increase in vaginal secretions.
 Still, if the user starts to experience vaginal discomfort such as itching or the presence of vaginal infection along with a bad odor, it then becomes an unusual condition that must be discussed right away with a healthcare professional.

 Common Side Effects